mnannan/kaggle-ngsa/README.md

 This graph has been built with authors of each paper.
 Nodes are authors and *u* and *v* are connected if *u* and *v* have co writen a paper.

+## Papers graph

+This graph has been built with papers relations.
+It's a non directed graph.
+Nodes are papers and u and v are connected if *u* has cited *v* or *v* has cited *u*